Niagara Falls, New York: 2010 census

 In the city, 22% of the population was under the age of 18, 10.1% aged from 18 to 24, 24.2% from 25 to 44, 28.2% from 45 to 64, and 15.5% were 65 years of age or older.
 The median age was 39 years.
 For every 100 females, there were 91.2 males.
 For every 100 females age 18 and over, there were 94.4 males.

 The median income for a household in the city was $26,800, and the median income for a family was $34,377.
 Males had a median income of $31,672 versus $22,124 for females.
 23% of the population was below the poverty line.

+Religion

 Niagara Falls has a number of places of worship, including the Salvation Army, First Assembly of God Church, First Unitarian Universalist Church of Niagara, St. Peter's Episcopal Church, First Presbyterian Church, St. Theresa Roman Catholic Church in Deveaux, and the Reform Jewish Temple Beth El.
 The Conservative Jewish Temple Beth Israel closed in 2012.

 Crime

-Niagara Falls has struggled with high rates of violent and property crime; FBI crime data indicate that the city has among the highest crime rates in New York state.
+Niagara Falls has high rates of violent and property crime.
+FBI crime data indicate that the city has among the highest crime rates in New York state.
 In response to gun violence, volunteer groups such as Operation SNUG mobilized to promote positive community involvement in the troubled areas of the city.